bjarneo/gecho/README.md

 ## Docker

-The image is available at `bjarneo/gecho:latest`
+The image is available at `bjarneo/gecho:latest`. `docker pull bjarneo/gecho:latest`

 ```bash

 # This example we override the HTTP_PORT to port 1337 as a show case
 docker run -it -p 8080:1337 -e HTTP_PORT=1337 --rm --name gecho bjarneo/gecho:latest